marciowelben/pleo-front-end-challenge/README.md

 **Note that for all Styles we are using [Mui - Material Ui](https://material-ui.com) as base and styled-components inside it for custom styles**

-Pages and complex components will be encapsulated on it's own Context and Provider under smart-components.
+Complex components will be encapsulated on it's own Context and Provider under smart-components.
 That will give more reusability for the component itself, once all the structure necessary to render it will be together.

 e.g.: We have the smart component `session-manager`, it will check if the user is signed in or not and the sign out feature.
 So, wherever you want ot use it, will require only to encapsulate the provider.